newaetech/ChipShover/controller-hardware/README.md

 * No Joystick (jog buttons instead of joystick - soldering required).
 * No cooling fan.
 * No 'extension' parts on controller boards (only needed for RS485/I2C extension - not used currently anyway).
+* No power supply included (needs 24V @ 2-4A depending on your table).
 * No warranty!

 As you can imagine, we prioritize support and availability for the ChipShover-One as it is more helpful in NewAE running and providing updates!
 However we felt that having a medium-cost option was important to make it easier to any researcher to have access to the same controller, as it makes it easier for us to all share results and demos.
 The ChipShover-Three-Quarters *is* more than many cheap 3D printer motherboards on account of our lower volume (we test all boards extensively), but we have published details of using the ChipShover API with generic motherboards as well.